 While we try to use Incremental Replication for SaaS integrations whenever possible, replicating high numbers of rows is sometimes unavoidable.
 This can be because:

 - The integration generates massive amounts of data.
 Mixpanel, for example, typically contains large amounts of data.

 - Some tables require Full Table Replication or querying for a time range (attribution window) to ensure accuracy.

-The integration uses nested data structures.
+The integration contains nested data structures.
 If you’re using a data warehouse that doesn’t natively support nested structures, Stitch will de-nest these structures and create sub-rows which will result in a higher number of replicated rows.

 For an in-depth walkthrough of how JSON arrays are deconstructed in Stitch, as well as what arrays are in the first place, check out the Handling of Nested Data Structures & Row Count Impact guide.

 To find out more about your SaaS integrations’ data structure and replication methods, we recommend checking out our extensive SaaS integration docs.
 Every SaaS integration has detailed info about the tables Stitch will replicate and the methods used to do so.

-To keep your row count down and your data warehouse tidy, you can also unsync any tables you don’t need.
+To keep your row count down and your data warehouse tidy, you can also de-select any tables you don’t need.

-Note that this is only applicable to database integrations and the SaaS integrations that support whitelisting, or the syncing of individual tables.
+Note: This is only applicable to database integrations and the SaaS integrations that support whitelisting, or the replication of individual tables.